 The regulations apply where work activities expose people at work to vibration-related health and safety risks.
 The regulations cover both employees and other workers affected by the work activities.

 The Regulations require employers to:

-Employers have certain responsibilities depending on the level of risk posed by exposure to vibration.
-The Regulations declare two levels of exposure which dictate what measures need to be in place:
+Employers have a responsibility to manage exposure to vibration in the workplace, and the extent to which they must do so varies depending on the level of risk it poses.
+The Regulations declare two levels of exposure that dictate what measures need to be in place: